 Financial intermediaries who have been given the Issuer's consent on the basis of a written agreement shall hereafter be referred to as "Authorised Financial Intermediaries".
 The Issuer will update the Base Prospectus on an ongoing basis, possibly through supplements, when necessary, with a view to being able to issue Bonds continuously that can be admitted to trading in a regulated market.
 The consent can be in force as long as this Base Prospectus is valid - i.e. up to 12 months from the approval date of the Base Prospectus, however, subject to the prior revocation, cancellation or replacement of this Base Prospectus.
 In such events, the Issuer will issue a corporate announcement to that effect.
 Any conditions relating to the consent made to Authorised Financial Intermediaries will be set out in the Final Terms for the specific issue and the attached summary for the specific issue.
 At the time of approval of the Base Prospectus, no consent was given on the basis of a written agreement to any financial intermediary.
-Authorised Financial Intermediaries may use the Base Prospectus in Denmark, the EU and the UK at re-sale or final placement of the Bonds.
+In the event there will be any new information with respect to Authorised Financial Intermediaries, unknown at the time of the approval of this Base Prospectus, such information will be made available electronically on the Issuer's website www.shipfinance.dk.
+Authorised Financial Intermediaries may use the Base Prospectus in Denmark, the EU and the UK at resale or final placement of the Bonds.